colganr/steel-string-singer-sn-004/README.md

 * .125" Radius bends
 * Welding considerations is in the "Reference-Pictures" section of this project.
 The "sides" will be a second part to tack welded in place.
 No full weld beads required as the tack welding is enough.
 * Price breaks usually are given after quantity of 2x.
 Anything in the 10x range will give you the best price breaks.
-* SSS #002 has a brushed finish that can be directly silk screened.
-Some folks may prefer having the chassis powder coated silver but it is not required unless it's your personal preference.
+* SSS #004 has a powder coated finish.
+I used Harbor Freight powder after it was sand blasted for secure adhesion.
+The powder can be found here: https://www.harborfreight.com/16-oz-powder-coat-paint-matte-black-93306.html

 Send along the *.ipt and the *.stp files to the fabricator as well as the Reference-Pictures.
 Some fabricators also do powder coating and silk screening of the artwork.
 I recommend